MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 to the disconnected session.
 Enter the certificate thumbprint of the certificate.

 Certificates are used in client certificate-based authentication.
-They can be mapped only to local user accounts; they do not work with domain accounts.
+They can be mapped only to local user accounts and they don't work with domain accounts.

 To get a certificate thumbprint, use a `Get-Item` or `Get-ChildItem` command in the PowerShell Cert: drive.